Basic medicine and clinical medicine are terms that are often erroneously interchanged. However, there are many distinct differences between the two.

 At Saba University School of Medicine, the Basic Sciences curriculum lasts for the first five semesters.
 It covers all basic medical sciences such as human metabolism, systems and disease, nutrition and the comprehensive human body structure.

-Here are the basic medicine subjects that you will study if you choose to enroll at Saba University.
+Here are the basic medicine subjects that you will study if you choose to enroll at Saba University School of Medicine.

 - Human Body Structure and Function